ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Associates the identifier "NODENAME" with the access token and the secure session for that node.
 * If the KDC manages public keys for group members:
   - Adds the retrieved public key of the node to the list of public keys stored for the group identified by "GROUPNAME"
-  - Associates the node's public key with its access token, if such association did not already exist.
+  - Associates the node's public key with its access token and the group identified by "GROUPNAME", if such association did not already exist.
 * Returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The payload of the response is formatted as a CBOR map which MUST contain the following fields and values: